 During his time at the helm of Southern, he has outlined the following priorities: raising the University’s profile, expanding community outreach and partnerships, strategic enrollment (recruitment and retention) and streamlining students’ paths to earning a degree.

-Early initiatives include a new branding campaign that is reintroducing the University to the region and beyond, the creation of the University’s first comprehensive enrollment management plan and the creation of new degree programs, including a degree in Utilities Management and the first Doctorate of Social Work program in New England.
+Early initiatives included a new branding campaign to reintroduce the University to the region and beyond, the creation of the University’s first comprehensive enrollment management plan and the creation of new degree programs, including a degree in Utilities Management and the first Doctorate of Social Work program in New England.
 Additionally, the University has partnered with the local community colleges and initiated new community partnerships at multiple levels to establish Southern as a good neighbor.